tschneidereit/proposal-typed-objects/explainer.md

 const Point = new StructType([{ name: "x", type: float64 }, { name: "y", type: float64 }]);
 const Line  = new StructType([{ name: "from", type: Point.ref }, { name: "to", type: Point.ref }]);
 ```

+Currently, this proposal only includes references to struct type instances.
+The set of reference value types can be extended by host environments, however.
+And future iterations of this proposal—or future proposals building on it—might add new reference value types to the language.

 #### Struct type forward declaration